LXRCore/.github/profile/README.md

 ---

-## 🏆 Awards & Achievements

-🏅 **Top RedM Framework of 2024** – Recognized for our innovation and commitment to quality.
-🥇 **Community Choice Award** – Voted as one of the most popular RedM frameworks by our user base.
-💎 **5-Star Performance** – Rated highly for optimization and ease of use by server owners globally.

----

 ## 🤝 Contributing

 We’re thrilled to have you interested in contributing to **LXRCore**!
 Here's how you can get involved: